bg4xsd/codespaces_python/env_config.md

    For cloudstudio, try by yourself.

    For most situations, pip is OK for data analysis and machine learning.
-Especially, for building a complex working environment, like Python-R mixxed system, you have to use conda.
+Especially, for building a complex working environment, like Python-R mixed system, or some packages pre-compiled in conda-forge only, you have to use conda.
+For linux,  you can build most of the packages by yourself and the C compiler is more useful.

 ### export python packages
 pip list freeze > requestment.txt # You can export the packages list of current working environment,  and others can build the same env.